ke177409/Kara-Evans/Projects/Market-Analysis.md

 * Deliver insights that challenge stakeholder expectations

 ## Purpose & Context
-I was tasked to perform an exploratory analysis to answer key stakeholder questions.
+I performed an exploratory analysis to answer key stakeholder questions.
 I was responsible for deciding on the project scope and final presentation format.
 This project was a part of
 CareerFoundry’s Data Immersion curriculum and was evaluated with feedback by a tutor and mentor.

 ## Data Cleaning and Transformation